cpb34/Video-Delay/README.md

 - Video delay is only active while fullscreen
 - Subtitle delay is unsupported for videos not using the JW Player
 - Subtitles are currently burned into the delayed video and are not their own dedicated layer, thus the subtitle quality scales with video resolution and is not fixed as high quality
-- Having browser graphics acceleration enabled can result in screen tearing with TVs
+- Having browser graphics acceleration enabled can result in screen tearing with TVs (Nvidia studio driver may fix this)
 - DRM content is unsupported (use OBS fullscreen preview to delay the entire screen—correctly doing this is complicated)

 ## Contributions

 If you would like to contribute, feel free to do so!
-While this release has everything I need, if you would like to add features, optimize the code to reduce CPU/RAM usage, or fix unnoticed bugs, I welcome you to do so!
+While everything I need is present, if you would like to add features, optimize the code to reduce CPU/RAM usage, or fix unnoticed bugs, I welcome you to do so!